Engineering long-range and multi-body interactions via global kinetic constraints

 By setting $t_q{{=}}0$ for $q{\neq}1$ {in the static Hamiltonian}, we choose $q{{=}}1$ as the target qubit and the rest as control qubits.
 This leads to the disconnected Hilbert space as shown in Fig.~\ref{fig:hilbertspace} (b), where we again use $N{=}4$ for clarity.
 Note that we already erased all connections that flip the control qubits.
 Hence, in the absence of driving, all remaining transitions in Fig.~\ref{fig:hilbertspace} (b) correspond to a single-site flip of the target qubit.

-By properly choosing the driving parameters, we can engineer a variety of $N$-qubit controlled gates by completely suppressing some of the remaining channels.
+A variety of $N$-qubit controlled gates can be engineered by completely suppressing some of the remaining channels.
 For illustration, we consider the $N$-qubit Toffoli gate where the target qubit can flip only if the control qubits are all spin up.
 For this purpose, as shown in Fig.~\ref{fig:hilbertspace} (b), all channels should be forbidden (black crosses), except the one connecting the states $|{\uparrow\uparrow\uparrow\uparrow}\rangle$ and $|{\downarrow\uparrow\uparrow\uparrow}\rangle$, the red line.
 Therefore, the driving parameters should satisfy

 The task of finding suitable parameters can be converted to a classical optimization problem, where a cost function $g{=}|\mathcal{J}(F_3,F_2,-V_1)|+|\mathcal{J}(F_3,F_2,V_1)|+|\mathcal{J}(F_3,F_2,3V_1)|$ which quantifies the leakage channels, needs to be minimized.
 Through a gradient algorithm we achieve $g\approx 10^{-5}$ while $\mathcal{J}(F_3,F_2,-3V_1)$ remains finite~\cite{EndMatt}.
-We numerically verify this protocol in Supplementary Material~\cite{SupMatt} and achieve a high-fidelity realization of Toffoli gate in the high-frequency regime.
+We numerically verify this protocol in Supplementary Material (SM)~\cite{SupMatt} and achieve a high-fidelity realization of Toffoli gate in the high-frequency regime.

 This framework can be straightforwardly extended to construct a $N$-qubit Toffoli gate.
 For larger $N$, the complexity of the optimization task only scales linearly in $N$ as there are $N-1$ channels to be forbidden.
-We increase the dimension of the variable space and numerically minimize the cost function, which can be done efficiently~\cite{EndMatt}.
+We increase the dimension of the variable space {by including $N$ driving frequencies} and numerically minimize the cost function, which can be done efficiently~\cite{EndMatt}.
 It is worth highlighting the flexibility of the driving scheme: By selectively closing certain hopping channels, one can realize a family of $N$-qubit control gates beyond the standard Toffoli gate.